zongfang/pi-sense-efm-lab/README.md

 ```

 ### Display
-These JSON messages are received and processed via MQTT on the subscribed `display` topic, unless set differently in the .ini file.
+These JSON messages are received and processed via MQTT on the subscribed `display/pi-sense` topic, unless set differently in the .ini file.

 #### Clear the display
 ```